Last Updated on November 24, 2020 by Oddmund Groette

 - Volatility: I don’t want to have stocks with high volatility (using daily movement)

 - Some industries I know from experience is very tricky to trade (at least for me).
-So I excluded about 50% of the stocks just on this criteria.
+So I excluded about 50% of the stocks just on these criteria.

 - I only use NYSE stocks (basically because of criteria number 1).

 Doing this very crude selection I ended with 465 different stocks.
 Of these 465 stocks 100 were selected for my portfolio using results from 2010 and 2011(yes, some kind of curve fitting).
 Additional criteria were based on correlation with SPY, mean reversion ability (this is a mean reversion strategy) and average profit per fill.
 Doing this there is always the possibility of curve fitting, so therefore I want to have an out of sample test.
 That is the method I have used previously and it has worked reasonably well.